Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "flush"
   - @c "next-to-parent"
-- @c "inner-pie-midpoint-label-display": a string specifying what to display on the labels in the middle of the pie slices (within the inner pie).\n Available options are:
+- @c "inner-pie-midpoint-label-display": a string specifying what to display on the labels in the middle of the slices (within the inner pie).\n
+  Available options are:
   - @c "value"
   - @c "percentage"
   - @c "value-and-percentage"
+  - @c "bin-name"
   - @c "no-display"
-- @c "outer-pie-midpoint-label-display": a string specifying what to display on the labels in the middle of the pie slices (within the outer pie, or pie if only one grouping variable is in use).\n Available options are:
+- @c "outer-pie-midpoint-label-display": a string specifying what to display on the labels in the middle of the slices (within the outer pie, or pie if only one grouping variable is in use).\n Available options are:
   - @c "value"
   - @c "percentage"
   - @c "value-and-percentage"
+  - @c "bin-name"
   - @c "no-display"
+- @c "showcase-slices": draw attention to a slice (or series of slices).\n Available options are:
+  - @c "pie": which pie to showcase.\n
+    Available options are:
+    - @c "inner"
+    - @c "outer"
+  - @c "category": which type of slices to showcase.\n Available options are:
+    - @c "smallest"
+    - @c "largest"
+  - @c "by-group": if showcasing the inner pie, @c true will show the smallerst/largest slice for within each group.
+  - @c "show-outer-pie-labels": if showcasing the inner pie, @c true keep the outer pie labels shown.
+- @c "color-labels": @c true to apply the slice colors to their respective outer labels.
 - @c "include-outer-pie-labels": @c true to show the outer labels for the outer pie (or main pie, if only using one grouping variable).
 - @c "include-inner-pie-labels": @c true to show the outer labels for the inner pie (if a second grouping variable is in use).
 - @c "donut-hole": donut hole properties, which include:
   - @c "proportion": a value between @c 0.0 and @c 0.95, specifying how much of the pie the hole should consume.
-  - @c "label": the ["label"](#line-plot-properties) shown in the middle of the hole.\n Note that this label will be implicitly justified and centered within the hole.
+  - @c "label": the [label](#label-properties) shown in the middle of the hole.\n Note that this label will be implicitly justified and centered within the hole.
   - @c "color": the color of the donut hole.
+- @c Some base properties available to [graphs](#graph-properties).

 ## Table {#table-properties}
 Properties for @c "table" nodes: